rishi-koul/Shopify-Winter2022-Challenge/README.md

 </p>

 -  I used Google Firestore Authentication to ensure secure authentication
--  A user will only have access to their images and can only delete/view their images.
+-  A user will only have access to their images and only they can delete/view their images.

     ```
     {